Operational Coordination Is Considered A Cross Cutting Capability

 • Invest in Technology: Invest in technology that supports communication, information sharing, and task management.
 This might include project management software, collaboration platforms, and other tools.

-• Align Priorities: Ensure that individual and departmental priorities are aligned with the organization's strategic objectives.
+• Align Priorities: see to it that individual and departmental priorities are aligned with the organization's strategic objectives.
 This might involve setting clear goals, establishing performance metrics, and providing incentives for collaboration.

 • Provide Training: Provide employees with the skills and knowledge they need to effectively participate in operational coordination activities.
 This might involve training on communication skills, teamwork, problem-solving, and project management.